-Learn About Depression in the Elderly and How to Help
+Learn About Depression Among Older Adults and How to Help

 Depression is NOT normal with aging and can be effectively treated.
 Unfortunately, depression in older adults often goes undetected and untreated largely due to the false belief that with age it’s normal to have a mental health problem.
 The good news is: depression is highly treatable in older adults.